 Colors used in Candlesticks

-Firstly, there are two different types of colors that are used to reperesent a candlestick.
-Secondly these two colors can be any color of your choice.
-Finally its green and red that wins the race in most cases.
-The green represent buying and red represent selling.
+Firstly, there are two different types of colours that are used to represent a candlestick.
+Secondly, these two colours can be any colour of your choice.
+Finally, it’s green and red that wins the race in most cases.
+The green represents buying and red represent selling.
 If you don’t know what are the 3 types of market trends then you can read here

 Buying = Bull market = Uptrend = Green Candlestick = Open price > Close price.